JudgeZ/EmbedNexus/tests/fixtures/routing/high-fanout/README.md

-# High-Fanout Scenario Placeholder
+# High-Fanout Scenarios

-Future routing fan-out corpora will be generated through `python scripts/routing_matrix.py fanout`.
-Use this README to track scenario coverage and checksum manifests once assets exist.
+`python scripts/routing_matrix.py fanout` emits the JSONL corpora in this directory.
+The fixtures cover burst-ingest and federated-search workloads and include a generated `manifest.json` enumerating the payloads.
+Pair the command with `--metrics-output` to capture aggregate throughput statistics alongside the fixtures so the shared bundle remains synchronized.【F:scripts/routing_matrix.py†L187-L233】